CORK FLOORING INSTALLATION

 The subfloor must be even, flat, dry and variations should not exceed 3 mm in 2 m.
 Any type of concrete, wooden or ceramic surface must be completely dry.
 If you are laying on a concrete floor, the moisture level should not exceed 75%RH when tested with a hygrometer in compliance with BS8203-4; 2001.

 Please bear in mind that if you are laying on new concrete it can take up to six months to dry out completely.
-Always install our floating floors using a PE moisture barrier film with a minimum thickness of 0.2 mm.
-On ground and basement subfloors, we recommend using two layers of PE film laid crossways.
+Always install our floating floors over a polythene sheet with a minimum thickness of 0.2mm.
+On ground and basement subfloors, we recommend using two layers of 0.2mm sheeting laid crossways.

 Our floating floors are suitable for use with underfloor heating, the surface temperature of the subfloor must not exceed 28°C (82°F).
 For detailed information, follow the instructions supplied by the heating system manufacturer, or contact your supplier.
 Remember that rugs or mats placed on top of the cork floor may act as heat accumulators and increase the floor surface temperature more than the recommended level (which should not exceed 22 ºC).